About the Program in Medicine & Human Values

 Steve Heilig is a San Francisco-based author, editor, ethicist, epidemiologist, administrator, lecturer and researcher specializing in health and ecological issues.
 He is Director of Public Health and Education for the San Francisco Medical Society and director of the Community Service Foundation there, Co-Editor of the Cambridge Quarterly of Healthcare Ethics, co-founder and Director of the Bay Area Network of Ethics Committees, and a Senior Research Associate with Commonwealth where he is co-director of the Collaborative on Health and the Environment.

-Linda Joy Hummel joins the Program in Medicine and Human Values having worked at California Pacific Medical Center for twenty plus years with extensive experience in management and education.
+Linda Joy Hummel has worked at California Pacific Medical Center for twenty plus years with extensive experience in management and education.
 She holds a Ph.D. from Michigan State University in Education Administration and worked for many years as Director of Medical Education at CPMC supervising the graduate residency education programs and coordinating continuing medical education.
 She has served as an education consultant for the Women’s Health Resource center and the Institute for Health and Healing at CPMC.
 She also taught health care administration courses for John F. Kennedy University.
 A married mother of two, Linda is a voracious reader who maintains membership in two, sometimes three book clubs simultaneously.

 Antonio is a Bay Area native and has been with the Program since 2005.
 He is our Administrator, splitting his time between California Pacific and a local sports radio station.
 Antonio serves as bursar and assists Dr. Kushner with the annual International Bioethics Retreat.
 He is also the point person for the annual Summer Workshop in Clinical Ethics.
 All administrative inquiries and requests, including attempts to reach either co-director, can be made by contacting him.